aws-amplify/docs/docs/lib/datastore/fragments/flutter/sync/10-installPlugin.md

   amplify_api: '<1.0.0'
 ```

-Next, add the plugin in your Amplify initialization code alongside with the previously added `AWSDataStorePlugin`, but before calling `configure()`
+Next, add the plugin in your Amplify initialization code alongside with the previously added `AWSDataStorePlugin` but before calling `configure()`

 ```dart